chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 #### Simba's new decision

-Some highlights: with `Simba's selfish choice from earlier, Scar gets the moral high ground by bringing it up.
-And though deception and coercion were involved; Scar *is* right.` That's a way to quickly take our hero down a peg.
-And Scar was right: Simba "just couldn't wait to be king".
+Let's review the highlights of this small change to the climax: with `Simba's selfish choice from earlier, Scar gets the moral high ground by bringing it up.
+And though deception and coercion were involved; Scar *is* right.` Simba *"just couldn't wait to be king*".

 `Then Nala and Sarabi's reaction to the reveal.
 Simba's mistake is not pretty, it's pretty ugly.
-And with one climactic line, Scar completes the sudden reversal of power onto Simba: "Simba killed Mufasa!"`
+And with one climactic line, Scar completes the sudden reversal of power onto Simba: "Simba killed Mufasa!".
+Scar smashes a terrifying blast shot into Simba's court.`

-Compared to what he has learnt, Simba would have

-1. **Blindly ran at his failures**
+Simba could have chosen his next action from the following philosophies/strategies that he has learnt thus far:

+1. Challenge Scar on the basis that physical strength (or rather, *effort*) makes up for and negates his past mistake
+	- Simba's philosophy of **brute force**
-	- Simba's philosophy causing his father's death
+		- which previously caused his father's death
-	- (I made a mistake because I wasn't physically strong enough before—so ASAP, I need to cover that mistake by attaining a greater victory by brute force!
-Sparta!!!)
+	- "I made a mistake because I wasn't physically strong enough before—so ASAP, I need to *cover up* that mistake by attaining a *greater* victory by brute force!
+Sparta!!!"
-2. **Ran away from accountability**
+	- → Simba would overpower Scar, but the lionesses wouldn't back a king who usurped the throne — Simba would be just like Scar.
+1. Run away to the wilderness again, now that everyone knows his mistake
+	- Simba's later philosophy of **defeatist avoidance**
-	- Simba's philosophy causing him to self-exile
+		- which previously caused Simba to self-exile
-	- (If they knew the truth about my past?
-Impossible.
-They'd turn away from me.
+	- "(If they knew the truth about my past?
+It'd be impossible to be taken back, they'd turn away from me.
 So just don't bother trying.
-Okay, Scar, I give up, you win again.)
+Okay, Scar, I give up, you win again."
-3. **Closed both eyes**
+	- → Simba would abdicate the throne, and Scar would continue his reign of tyranny
+1. Dismiss his past failure, that Mufasa's death doesn't really matter, that they have to look forward and not back.
-	- Timon and Pumbaa's philosophy at its extreme
+	- Timon and Pumbaa's philosophy of **blind nihilism**
+		- which previously caused Simba to stay in exile and never return
-	- (My mistakes may have killed my father, the king.
+	- "My mistakes may have killed my father, the king.
 But Mom, Nala, don't worry about it!
 It's in the past, you can't change it, it doesn't matter!
-What are consequences of responsibility?)
+What are *consequences of responsibility*?"
+	- → Simba would overpower Scar, but the animials adored Mufasa and they wouldn't back Simba if he were to treat every royal mistake like it was nothing.
+Scar would also argue, besides, if it all really meant nothing, then the throne also shouldn't matter to Simba.

-`Instead, Simba learns from his mistakes, and owns up.
-Yes, mistakes were made.
+`Instead, Simba learns from his mistakes, and owns up. ("Yes, mistakes were made.
 Yes, I am guilty.
-No, I've no excuse.` Then, `Simba also claims responsiblity for not returning back all these years—while also giving a tone of sympathy ("My pride killed me, too").
+No, I've no excuse.")` Then, `Simba also claims responsiblity for not returning back all these years—while also giving a tone of sympathy ("My pride killed me, too").
 Furthermore, he felt that his family/pride wouldn't take him back in after his error.`

 #### Simba remembers who he is

-`And then these following dialogues after that…`
+`I like how this new climactic dialogue…`

 ```screenplay-edited
 SIMBA
 I hid away and forgot who I am.
 But that doesn't change who I always was, and who I always will be.
 I remember now: I'm the son of Mufasa.
 ```

-`…directly reference Simba's encounter with his father Mufasa and Raifiki!`
+`…directly references Simba's earlier encounter with his father Mufasa and Raifiki!`

 ```screenplay
 MUFASA